spencerkent/fancy_autoencoders/README.md

-gdn-autoencoder
+Fancy autoencoders
 ======
-My first attempt at training an autoencoder with GDN nonlinearity to do transform coding of images.
+My first attempt at training an autoencoder with GDN nonlinearity and RELU nonlinearity in order to do transform coding of images.

 ### Authors
 * Spencer Kent